 5. People over 65 and those with medical conditions are not encouraged to attend (or wear masks if they do).

 6. Food or drink (coffee/water) is not allowed unless it’s for communion.
 Communion elements are not allowed to be passed from person to person.
 Contact between servers is not allowed.

-7. Congregational singing is heavily discouraged.
+7. Congregational singing is discouraged.
 Humming is suggested as an alternative.
 Wearing masks while humming or singing is at best implied, and for durations of this crisis required.
 A single worship leader, from a distance, preferably behind plexiglass or while wearing a mask is suggested.